Restrictive diets - more harm than good?

 It may seem like a good idea to cut certain food groups from our diets, but it is safe to do so?

 Throughout the year, many people cut down on food types to try and improve their health.
-But is it safe to eliminate certain food groups entirely from our diet?
+But is it safe to eliminate certain food groups from our diet?

 Fat plays a wide range of roles in the body such as synthesising hormones, helping the absorption of key vitamins and helping to maintain body temperature.
 Knowing the difference between saturated fats (found in butter, cheeses, red meat and other animal-based foods) and unsaturated fats (found in oily fish, vegetable-based oils and nuts) is important when deciding which fats to cut out.
 Unsaturated fats protect the heart while saturated fats can increase the risk of heart damage and disease.
 So whilst it might be beneficial to reduce the intake of certain types of fats, cutting them out altogether may not be advisable.